All-Hands-AI/OpenHands/README.md

   <hr>
 </div>

-Welcome to OpenHands (formerly OpenDevin), a platform for software development agents powered by AI and LLMs.
+Welcome to OpenHands (formerly OpenDevin), a platform for software development agents powered by AI.

-OpenHands agents can do anything a human developer can: modify existing code, run commands, browse the web, call APIs, and yes—even copy code snippets from StackOverflow.
+OpenHands agents can do anything a human developer can: modify code, run commands, browse the web, call APIs, and yes—even copy code snippets from StackOverflow.

 Learn more at [all-hands.dev](https://all-hands.dev), or jump to the [Quick Start](#-quick-start).